 In the mid 1700s-early 1800s during the reign of "Mad" King George III, The Coronation Tap was up and running.
 Documents describe it as "a beerhouse and premises with a cottage adjoining" in 1806, and it was around this time that the nearby Downs were becoming a place of public recreation where entertainment included horse racing, wrestling and cockfighting.
 Previously The Downs had been the haunt of highwaymen - and a gibbet stood not very far from here!
 This legendary venue has traded under the same name on this site since its inception - and is still Clifton's only ciderhouse.

 Unique in many ways - not just because it has two entrances, each in a different street - The CoriTap once incorporated a general store thus providing everything one could want under one roof.
-Its 19th century neighbours included coffin-makers, tallow chandlers and a livery stable, with a snuff mill nearby now known as The Observatory which houses a fantastic camera obscura.
+Its 19th century neighbours included coffin-makers, tallow chandlers and a livery stable, with a snuff mill nearby - now The Observatory - which houses a fantastic camera obscura.
 And, being situated just a stone's throw from the magnificent Suspension Bridge, one could quite easily imagine Brunel enjoying a jug of cider here!